brousalis/surf-server/README.md

 #### `script/update`
 use this when the dedicated server files get updated and your server is out of date. or, when your server will not start up.

+### making it public
+in order for people to connect to your server, setup port forwarding on your router for:

+    27015 TCP/UDP
+    27020 UDP
+    27005 UDP
+    51840 UDP